willn/go_meals_scheduling/SETUP.md

 ### confirm preferences
 1. Download from google spreadsheet, save as tab separated values (TSV)
   - rename file to schedule.txt
-2. On the schedule / report page, clear any filters.
+2. On the schedule / report page, filter to "all" jobs.
 Go to the "confirm checks" section, copy and paste from "Confirm results check" section.
 3. Run the checks script against that file.
 ```